colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 #### Motivating terms

 Bitcoin Lightning inspires the use of the term 'close'.
-Beyond this, the framing is in terms of partially built transactions, rather the channel life-cycle.
+Beyond this, the framing is in terms of partially built transactions, rather the channel lifecycle.

 Other vocab was discussed.
 Choosing terms is a game of compromise that hopefully ends in between good enough and not bad.
 No terms borrowed from English will